 Tiziana Russo, who paints under the name TITIA, has chosen to approach the world of imagery through her study of classical antiquity and Greek and Roman archaeology.
 She graduated with distinction in Classical Philology from the University of Milan (Università degli Studi).
 She then qualified as a teacher, performing outstandingly in her exams at the Catholic University of Milan (Università Cattolica del Sacro Cuore).
 She currently teaches literature in grammar schools, a task she tackles with great passion, often transcoding language reflected in words of Greek and Latin origin into a powerful visual idiom expressed in archaeological settings.
-A remote and archaic past speaks to us from the fine, mineral sand blending with colours of bronze and copper, breathing life into her canvases, which we should see as archaeological excavations, as a “melancholy and desperate quest for our roots”.
+A remote and archaic past speaks to us from the fine, mineral sand blending with colours of bronze and copper, breathing life into her canvases, which we should see as archaeological excavations.

 |10:00 – 11:00||Admission|

 |11:00 – 11:30||Dr. Clara Mavellia, Cultural Entrepreneurship Institute Berlin|